BaseFEX Exchange Review: A Non-KYC Derivatives Exchange (Exchange)

 Creating a BaseFEX Account

-Getting setup with a BaseFEX account is really easy and takes less than a few minutes.
+Getting setup with a BaseFEX account is easy and takes less than a few minutes.
 BaseFEX doesn’t require any KYC verification so its a relatively simple signup process.

 BaseFEX Sign Up